Skip to Content

 The common materials utilized to make Pyrex products comprise fluxes, formers, and stabilizers.

-• Formers are basically the key components in the making and they include crystalline materials, which when exposed to high temperature can melt and cool at ease to make glass.
+• Formers are basically the key components in the making and they include crystalline materials.
+Wwhen exposed to high temperatures, they can melt and cool at ease to make glass.

 • Flux materials are elements that aid in minimizing the temperature needed to achieve the ideal melting point.